spxrtzy/Surah-Counter/README.md

 ![Preview](https://github.com/spxrtzy/Surah-Counter/blob/main/preview.jpg)

-# NEW UPDATE WILL BE COMING
+# NEW UPDATE WILL BE COMING(Released)
-## The new update will show the corresponding Surah to the number
+## The new update will show the corresponding Surah to the number(and fix some bugs)